Green Valley Resort & Spa

 Pro Shop: 435-628-8060

-The facility itself consists of 14 lighted hard courts—four of which are indoors.These are arrayed around two sides of the tennis clubhouse containing the pro shop, lockers, and a small fitness center (separate from the one in the spa).
+The facility itself consists of 14 lighted hard courts—four of which are indoors and air conditioned.These are arrayed around two sides of the tennis clubhouse containing the pro shop, lockers, and a small fitness center (separate from the one in the spa).

 Tennis Programs.
 The Court Think program comes in three-day modules.
 Campers typically spend their mornings working on technique: a combination of group instruction and Dartfish video analysis (shown courtside).
 During the afternoon, the focus shifts of match-play situations, providing an opportunity to put new strokes into practice (or at least trying to) and working on such doubles tactics as poaching.
 At the end of those five hours, the courts are available for additional play and there are occasionally club events in the evening which campers can take part in.
 At orientation the night before it all began, tennis director Dave Nostrant promised "You'll find out how to get to the next level," Nostrant told the assembled campers.
 "Breaking old habits is hard, but you really are capable of making changes in your game.
 And with the Dartfish computer videoanalysis, you can optionally take home a personalized CD with the training on it."